 ECHA notes that it is at the discretion of the registrant to undertake additional testing to substantiate your read-across but the outcome of the testing programme may or may not confirm your hypothesis.
-The timeline in the decision allows for sequential testing of OECD 421/2 and OECD 414 studies.
+The timeline in the decision allows for sequential testing of OECD 421/2 and OECD 414 studies and also for OECD 471, 473/487 and conditional 476/490 OECD studies.